 We cry for a variety of reasons.
 Your emotions can cause you to cry when you’re sad, angry or happy.

-“Crying for emotional reasons makes you feel better, releases tension and gives you a psychic reboot,” Dr. Roizen says.
+“Crying for emotional reasons can make you feel better, releases tension and gives you a psychic reboot,” Dr. Roizen says.

 But there are physical reasons, too, like if you’ve got dirt in your eye or you experience some physical pain.

 “Crying also happens for physical reasons to deliver nutrients and wash out stress-related toxins,” says Dr. Roizen.
 “And we cry for social reasons to communicate distress, sincerity, attraction, aversion — depending on the context.”

 The fluid that makes up your tears contains water for moisture and oils for lubrication and to prevent your tear liquid from evaporating.
 Your tears also contain mucus so they can spread evenly across the surface of your eyes.
 Plus, that mucus contains antibodies and special proteins for resistance to infection.
 Oxygen and nutrients are also transported to the surface cells of your eyes by tears since there aren’t blood vessels on your eyes.

 There are three kinds of tears, and each kind has a very different job.
 Some tears keep your eyes moist, while others wash away debris and protect your eyes from infection.
 Then, there are the emotional tears.

 Here’s why life would look much blurrier without all three kinds.

 1. Basal tears